mohamedelkony/E-commerce-web-application/README.md

-# Robust e-commerce web application using node.js, express.js & postgresql and vanillia js
+# Robust e-commerce web application using node.js, express.js & postgresql , vanillia js and typescript.

 * User authentication and authorization using JWT.
 * Full fledged amdin panel that allows adding new products ,editing